Tanisha2626/Language-Detection/README.md

 ## Usage

 Run the entire code in Google Collab and upload the appropiate data set or images attached with the code for the code to function properly.
-Follow the instructions mentioned in the commented section at the end to detect the language of your own text or image :)
+Follow the instructions mentioned in the commented section at the end of project notebook file to detect the language of your own text or image :)

 ## Acknowledgements